grscheller/scheller-linux-archive/linux/info/vimNotes/vimFactoids.md

 #### The default buffer
-The default buffer is just the area which `y` and `c` commands write to and `w` and `c` commands read from by "default."
+The default buffer is just the area which `y` and `c` commands write to and `p` and `c` commands read from by "default."

 #### Named buffers
 Illustrated in [Basic text editing](basicTextEditing.md), Named buffers are areas where you can store snippets of text.
-They are named `"a` thru `"z`and are essentially
-26 independent "clip boards" that are shared between all the file buffers.
+They are named `"a` thru `"z` and are essentially 26 independent "clip boards" that are shared between all the file buffers.

 #### File buffers
 These are the in memory text associated with a file.
 To list